 I know your family is sure to love this breakfast treat as much as mine does!
 The smell of this cinnamon roll casserole baking in the oven is amazing!
 Enjoy on the weekend, for a special occasion like Mother’s Day brunch, Easter or Christmas morning!

-If you try this delicious baked cinnamon roll casserole recipe, let me know!
+If you try this delicious recipe, let me know!
 Leave a comment and if your family loves it as much as mine does, be sure to give it a five star ⭐️ rating!
 Also, tag @kimscravings on Instagram with a picture of your creation.
-It’s so fun to see what you’re cooking!
 Be sure to subscribe to our mailing list to receive more healthy delicious recipes straight to your inbox.

 Print Recipe Pin Recipe